Jobs at Sharp

 Training sites for the residency program are primarily located at Sharp Rees-Stealy Medical Centers throughout San Diego County, but also include facilities within the Sharp HealthCare integrated health system.

-As a resident, you are expected to assume the role of a clinical ambulatory care pharmacist with focus on medication management within a variety of ambulatory settings.
+The resident is expected to assume the role of a clinical ambulatory care pharmacist with focus on medication management within a variety of ambulatory settings.
 In addition, you will have opportunities to practice and refine teaching skills, research and practice management skills through precepting of pharmacy students, conducting clinical research projects and assisting in the development of clinics integrating clinical pharmacists.

 Awards and recognitions.Sharp HealthCare